-A large network of rain and stream gauges with over 200 stations allows continuous monitoring of threatening weather and flood conditions.
-Alerts are sent automatically when alarm thresholds are exceeded.
-Twitter users can receive these notifications from the ALERT System when heavy rainfall is occurring in the region.
+A large network of rain and stream gauges provides continuous monitoring of threatening weather and flood conditions.
+Twitter users can receive notifications from the ALERT System when heavy rainfall is occurring in the region.

-Forecasters at Skyview Weather provide essential meteorological support that includes calling 911 communication centers when flooding is imminent.
-Critical information is then relayed to the appropriate response agencies.
+Forecasters at Skyview Weather provide essential support by calling 911 communications when flooding is imminent.
+Critical information is then relayed to appropriate response agencies.

-The Urban Drainage and Flood Control District was established by the Colorado legislature in 1969 to protect people, property and the environment by working regionally with local governments to address drainage and flood hazards.
+MHFD was established by the Colorado legislature in 1969 to protect people, property and our environment by working regionally with local governments to address drainage and flood hazards.
 This is accomplished through a combination of preservation, mitigation and education activities.
-The District serves a population of approximately 3 million and covers a 1,600 plus square-mile area that includes Denver, parts of the six surrounding counties, and 32 incorporated cities and towns.
+MHFD serves a population of approximately 3 million from Denver and parts of the six surrounding counties that include 35 incorporated cities and towns.